207-442-7963

 • Enrichment Workshops are open to all parents and caregivers at no cost.

-• Families CAN! serves parents, caregivers, and educators in Sagadahoc County.
+• Families CAN! serves parents, caregivers, community service providers, and educators in Sagadahoc County.

 • Professional trainings are available on request at no cost.